jcatana/reaper/README.md

 # Reaper
+A simple daemon that will automatically delete items in a namespace that have been running longer than the specified time.

-This project is for larger shared dev clusters where users may not use autoscalers or clean up after themselves.
+This project is for dev clusters where users may not use autoscaler-scale-to-zero or clean up after themselves.

-Reaper will monitor the targeted namespaces in your cluster and delete the resources that have been running for over a specified amount of time.
 It will only remove resource consuming objects and does not remove things like configMaps, secrets, or services (currently).
+Currently only supports native resource types and hasn't been tested on CRDs.

 ## Installation

+#### Todo
 This won't actually work right now without releasing the Docker image

 ```